mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

    * **Project Name** (*required*): the name of your project, which will be shown in the project card in the Home section of DevOps Console.

-   * **Description** (*optional*): this is the description of your new project, which will be shown in the project card in the Home section of DevOps Console..
+   * **Description** (*optional*): this is the description of your new project, which will be shown in the project card in the Home section of DevOps Console.

 ![create-project1](img/create-project1.png)